This gallery is now permanently closed.

-This gallery has recently been refurbished and displays a range of paintings, photographs and artefacts from the collection.
+This gallery displays a range of paintings, photographs and artefacts from the collection.

 It also houses a temporary exhibition of the designs and life of the late Michael Burdle, a Weymouth born and bred costume designer who, for part of his distinguished career, worked for the BBC designing many of the costumes worn by famous actors.
 For some of his work he was the recipient of a BAFTA award that is on display along with some of his original design work.

 Amongst the paintings on display are the harbour scene shown at the top of the page, an architects design for the market house (since demolished apart from one wall), a horse racing scene on Lodmoor, and the town bridge ca.1820.